nutsdb/nutsdb/README.md

 It supports fully serializable transactions and many data structures such as list、set、sorted set.
 All operations happen inside a Tx.
 Tx represents a transaction, which can be read-only or read-write.
 Read-only transactions can read values for a given bucket and a given key or iterate over a set of key-value pairs.
 Read-write transactions can read, update and delete keys from the DB.

+## Announcement
+v0.9.0 release, see for details: https://github.com/nutsdb/nutsdb/issues/167

+📢 Note: Starting from v0.9.0, **defaultSegmentSize** in **DefaultOptions** has been adjusted from **8MB** to **256MB**.
+The original value is the default value, which needs to be manually changed to 8MB, otherwise the original data will not be parsed.
+The reason for the size adjustment here is that there is a cache for file descriptors starting from v0.9.0, so users need to look at the number of fds they use on the server, which can be set manually.
+If you have any questions, you can open an issue.

 ## Architecture
 ![image](https://user-images.githubusercontent.com/6065007/163713248-73a80478-8d6a-4c53-927c-71ba34569ae7.png)